 From a landscape perspective, due to the enclosed nature of the site, views of the site from within the wider area are very limited.
-It is however recognised that that the development would be visible to other users of the top site and wider site (when viewed from the Estate driveway to the south) and also to users of nearby Public Rights of Way routes.
-Considering the established nature of development on the site and proposed design of the lodge which would be in keeping with the character and appearance of this, it is not considered that the development would impact significantly upon the landscape character or views of this Park of the National Park.
+It is however recognised that the development would be visible to other users of the top site and wider site (when viewed from the Estate driveway to the south) and also to users of nearby Public Rights of Way routes.
+Considering the established nature of development on the site and proposed design of the lodge, which would be in keeping with the character and appearance of this, the development would not impact significantly upon the landscape character or views of this part of the National Park.
 The development thus accords with Core Strategy policy 20 and the NPPF.

 The information submitted to support the application states that no new external lighting is required for the development.
-In order to protect the tranquillity of the area through the installation of any external lighting in the future, which is considered to be a likely requirement of the development due to the extensive area of decking proposed adjacent to external doors, it is considered reasonable to include a condition restricting the installation of such lighting without approval first being sought from NNPA in order to protect the tranquillity of the surrounding area.
+In order to protect the tranquillity of the area through the installation of any external lighting in the future, which is considered to be a likely requirement of the development due to the extensive area of decking proposed adjacent to external doors, it is considered reasonable to include a condition restricting the installation of such lighting without approval first being sought from NNPA.
 Subject to the inclusion of such a condition the development is considered to be acceptable in terms of impact upon tranquillity, in accordance with Core Strategy Policies 1 and 19 and NPPF Paragraph 125.